 We believe that we are not currently and will not become a USRPHC for U.S. federal income tax purposes, and the remainder of this discussion so assumes.
 However, because the determination of whether we are a USRPHC depends on the fair market value of our U.S. real property interests relative to the fair market value of our U.S. and worldwide real property interests plus our other business assets, there can be no assurance that we will not become a USRPHC in the future.
 However, even if we are or become a USRPHC, our Common Stock will not constitute a United States real property interest if our Common Stock is regularly traded on an established securities market and you hold no more than 5% of our outstanding Common Stock, directly, indirectly, or constructively, at all times during the applicable testing period.
-If we are a USRPHC at any time within the applicable testing period and either our Common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding Common Stock directly, indirectly, or constructively, at any time during the applicable testing period, you will generally be taxed on any gain realized upon the sale or other disposition of our Common Stock in the same manner as gain that is effectively connected with the conduct of a U.S. trade or business, except that the branch profits tax generally will not apply.
-If we are a USRPHC at any time within the applicable testing period and our Common Stock is not regularly traded on an established securities market, your proceeds received on the disposition of shares will also generally be subject to withholding at a rate of 15%.
-You are encouraged to consult your own tax advisors regarding the possible consequences to you if we are, or were to become, a USRPHC.
+If we are a USRPHC at any time within the applicable testing period and either our Common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding Common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding Common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding Common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding Common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding common Stock are not regularly traded on an established securities market or you hold more than 5% of our outstanding Common Stock are not regularly traded on an established securities market any time within the applicable testing period, you will generally be taxed on any gain realized upon the sale or other disposition of our Common Stock in the same manner as gain that is effectively connected with the conduct of a U.S. trad